Fitzpatrickmn/ELTapp/README.md

 This is a dockerized Python application that uses the requests library to extract data related to commits and issues.
 This data is then loaded into a SQLite database, upon which dbt is used for simple data transformations, such as aggregating the number of commits and issues by month and by user.

-Please ensure you have Docker installed, as it is needed for running the application.
+Please ensure you have Docker installed as it is needed for running the application.

 Instructions for Running this Application: